 B. The bottom pail should have a 3/4-inch thru-hull fitting inserted in the side near the bottom.
 If this hole is too low, the thru-hull fitting won’t fit.

 C. Buckets should be placed in position.
 Each plant in this system can cover up to 10 square feet.
-They can be lined up in rows.
+Common uses for this system are 4 plants or 9 plants.
+4 plants will use one 400 to 1,000-watt light, 9 plants can use four 400 to 1,000-watt lights.
+Therefore, they can be lined up in 2 rows of 2, or 3 rows of 3.
 Buckets are placed on top of milk crates or cement blocks.
 (Figures 4.57 and 4.58)

 D. A 3/4-inch elbow should be inserted into the 6-inch piece of hose of each bucket that is at the back of each row.

 3/4-inch PVC Ts are inserted into the other ends of the 6-inch piece of hose.

 The open ends of the PVC Ts and elbows should be connected to other buckets with 3/4-inch flex hose.
 (Figures 4.59 and 4.60)

 E. After all buckets are connected, there will be open ends from the 3/4-inch T-fittings attached to two of the buckets.
 The next step is to attach these fittings to hose, then to attach them to a 1/2-inch PVC T or 1/4 four-way PVC fitting.
 (Figures 4.61 and 4.62)